Dentist in Wilmington, NC

 - TMJ/TMD care

 We recommend a periodic check-up every six months to prevent or diagnose any oral health issues.
 Preventive care begins with teeth cleaning to remove plaque and tartar which can lead to tooth decay and gum disease.
 Recommended x-rays allow us to provide a more thorough exam.
 Regular exams can lead to early detection and often prevention of serious problems such as infected teeth, tooth loss, periodontal disease and oral cancer.

 At our office we also have the ability to let the patient see what we see in use of an intraoral camera.
 The patient will be able to see broken fillings, some decay, cracked teeth, etc.

 In certain situations a regular cleaning will not do the best job for someone displaying advances gum disease and periodontal disease.
 In these cases we may do scaling and root planing.
-This is a more in depth cleaning that allows us to get to tarter or plaque that is deep under the gum tissue.
+This is a more in depth cleaning that allows us to get to tartar or plaque that is deep under the gum tissue.

 - Tooth Colored (Composite) Fillings

 - Root Canal Therapy

-- All Porcelain, Porcelain Fused to Metal, and Gold Crowns(Caps),
+- All Ceramic, Porcelain Fused to Metal, and Gold Crowns(Caps),

 - Restore Dental Implants